AashitaK/AashitaK.github.io/_posts/2017-07-05-Github-Pages.md

 * GitHub is a social site that lets people share their work and/or collaborate on projects using git.
 * GitHub Pages lets anyone with a github account publish their work - code or otherwise.

-In case you are wondering, its not a prerequisite to learn git or to be active in github to go ahead and make your website.
+In case you are wondering, it is not a prerequisite to learn git or to be active in github to go ahead and make your website.
 This blog is written keeping in mind someone who is unfamiliar with all of the above.

 Steps:
 1. Set up a GitHub account if you dont already have one